 Did You Remember (Enough) Tinder and Kindling?

-If you don’t have much to use for either, and you don’t want to go outside, newspaper and lint from the dryer make great tinder.
-As for kindling, you’ll need the thinnest pieces of firewood you have if not several long branches from the backyard.
+If you don’t have much to use for either and don’t want to go outside, newspapers and lint from the dryer can make great tinder.
+As for kindling, you’ll need the thinnest pieces of firewood, if not several long branches from the backyard.
 When you’re ready to lay your tinder and kindling, remember that using too much at once might suffocate the fire.

 The Best Way to Build When Firewood Won’t Burn